 By 1960 the eagle was on the brink of extinction in the contiguous United States.
 Due to conservation efforts the populations has since recovered, and in 2007 eagles were removed from the endangered species list.

-If you sight an eagle, or any bird, while at the nature park please report your sighting online at ebird.org, a global database of bird sightings.
+If you sight an eagle, or any bird, while at the nature park please report your sighting online at ebird.org, and use HOTE 020 to designate Canyon of the Eagles. ebird is voluntary free global database of bird sightings.
 Your observations will help support birders, researchers, and conservationists worldwide.

 We welcome you to document all wildlife you see during your stay on the bulletin board opposite the Guest Service office.